PaulaRybicka0114/challenge_portfolio_paulinarybicka/README.md

 [Bug#4 SwipeTo](https://drive.google.com/file/d/1Xrzgafv8grcAYKcgWdGjRHNW-8mwcsj2/view?usp=share_link)

 # TASK 5 - SQL part 1
-### Subtask 1 - krótki kurs podstaw SQL
+### Subtask 1 - a short course in SQL basics

-Poznałam:
+I have learned:

-* składnię i kolejność wykonywania instrukcji dla:
+* syntax and order of execution for:
 SELECT (*, LIKE, TOP)

 FROM